Alvvays

-Alvvays (pronounced "always") is a Canadian indie pop band formed in 2011, originating from Charlottetown, Prince Edward Island, and currently based in Toronto, Ontario.
-It consists of Molly Rankin (vocals and guitar), Kerri MacLellan (keyboards), Alec O'Hanley (guitars), Abbey Blackwell (bass), and Sheridan Riley (drums).
-Their self-titled debut album, released in 2014, topped the US college charts.
-Their second studio album, Antisocialites, was released on September 8, 2017, and won the Juno Award for Alternative Album of the Year at the Juno Awards of 2018.
-Both albums were short-listed for the Polaris Music Prize.
-Their third album, Blue Rev, was released on October 7, 2022.
+Alvvays (pronounced "always") is a Canadian indie pop band formed in 2011, originating from Charlottetown, Prince Edward Island, and subsequently based in Toronto, Ontario.
+It consists of Molly Rankin (vocals and guitar), Kerri MacLellan (keyboards), Alec O'Hanley (guitars), and Sheridan Riley (drums).
+Their self-titled debut studio album, released in 2014, topped the US college charts.
+Their second studio album, Antisocialites, was released on September 8, 2017.
+Their third studio album, Blue Rev, was released on October 7, 2022.

+Antisocialites and Blue Rev each won the Juno Award for Alternative Album of the Year.
+All three of their albums were shortlisted for the Polaris Music Prize.
+The song "Belinda Says" from Blue Rev was nominated for Best Alternative Music Performance at the 66th Annual Grammy Awards.